jeroenbouwman/CASCADe/README.md

 tso.execute("set_extraction_mask")
 ```

-Extract the spectrum of the Star + planet in an optimal way
+Extract the spectrum of the Star + planet in an optimal way.
+In case of 1D spectra,
+this step is ignored
 ```python
 tso.execute("optimal_extraction")
 ```